francofraiese/francofraiese/README.md

 </h1>
 &emsp;
 &emsp;

 ## :raising_hand_man: About me

 &ensp;

 <h3 align="center">
 Hello world!
-I'm  Franco and i'm looking for an opportunity Busco la oportunidad de poner en práctica todos los conocimientos que adquirí como programador, siempre con la intención de seguir mejorando en las tecnologías que conozco y dándole tambien lugar a nuevas.
+I'm  Franco and i'm looking for an opportunity to implement all the knowledge i got in the bootcamp and developing my final projects.
+My intention is to keep learning and practicing every moment i can, either working or studying on my own.
 </h3>
 &emsp;
 &emsp;